-Mike Barry – one of Canada’s most respected frame-builders and a regular visitor to France – has these tips for your first cycling tour.
+Mike Barry was one of Canada’s most respected frame-builders and a regular visitor to France.
+Here, we share his tips for your first cycling tour.

 Planning for your first bike tour need not be daunting, but taking the time to make some simple preparations will pay back in terms of making the trip more enjoyable, comfortable and safe.